A human being

 A road, a path

 But never quite there

 Her approach is sober and down to earth.
-Grounded in the daily work and life itself, the artist searches for the core of everything; something constant and unchangeable.
+Grounded in daily work and life itself, her work is a search for the core of everything - something constant and unchangeable.

-The way the artist attempt to penetrate the material of the tree, she seeks to reveal the fragile human being behind the mask.
+In attempting to penetrate and expose the material of the tree, the artist reveals something of the human behind the mask.

 Wandering in forests and mountains in search of materials is an important part of Broch´s process, as is the physical work required to form the wood.
 She seeks to transform familiar experiences and natural phenomena into objects that trancend their origin., and to guide the wiever to see things afresh.
 These works power comes from the forests and from folk culture, but they express something unexpected when they are given new forms and placed in our time.